Who are the top 10 players who have never won a World Snooker Championship title?

 Wattana won the 1988 World Amateur Championship, and in his next seven years as a pro he featured in eight ranking event finals, winning three of them.
 His best chance of capturing the holy grail came in 1997 when he was narrowly defeated by Stephen Hendry in the last four.

 Even so, Wattana’s legacy within the sport remains strong, highlighted by the fact that Thai players continue to compete strongly on the Main Tour.
-In 2022, Noppon Saengkham and Thepchaiya Un-Nooh will both feature at the venue stages of the World Championship.
+In 2023, Noppon Saengkham will feature at the venue stages of the World Snooker Championship.

 9 – Barry Hawkins

 Barry Hawkins entered the list a few years ago when he knocked Doug Mountjoy out of the top ten.
-In 2022, the Hawk rises up a spot into ninth.
+In 2023, the Hawk stays in ninth place.

 It’s amazing to think how far Hawkins’ career has come.
 The Hawk always had the talent, but he rarely replicated that on the main stage until well into the second half of his career.
 Indeed, the Englishman lost in the first round at the Crucible in his first five attempts between 2006 and 2010.

 Hawkins subsequently reached the semi-finals another four times in five years, proving that his 2013 run was no fluke.
-Although he’s never lifted any of the triple crown trophies, Hawkins has become a regular fixture among the higher echelons of the rankings.
+Although he has never lifted any of the triple crown trophies, Hawkins became a regular fixture among the higher echelons of the rankings.

-Like a couple of names written about already, there are many players on this list who could conceivably still etch their name onto the famous World Championship trophy.
-The fourth person on here is one such player, albeit time does appear to be running out for the Scot.
+There are many players on this list who could conceivably still etch their name onto the famous World Championship trophy.
+The third person on here is one such player, albeit time does appear to be running out for the Scot.

-Compared to Hawkins, Maguire has just two semi-final appearances to his name and some may query why he’s higher on the list of snooker players who have never won a World Championship, which is understandable.
+Compared to Hawkins, Maguire has just two semi-final appearances to his name and some may query why he’s higher on the list of snooker players who have never won a World Championship.
 While Hawkins has arguably punched above his weight, Maguire’s failure to make the most of his ability is what has been so frustrating throughout his career.

 6 – Paul Hunter